IntegerMan/AccessibleAI.Bots/README.md

 ## Packages

-Presently there are three key pieces of the AccessibleAI Bots Project:
+Presently there are four key pieces of the AccessibleAI Bots Project:

+- [AccessibleAI.Bots.Core](./AccessibleAI.Bots.Core/Readme.md) - contains common definitions and helpers.
+This contains the methods for easy card creation on responses.
 - [AccessibleAI.Bots.LanguageUnderstanding](./AccessibleAI.Bots.LanguageUnderstanding/Readme.md) - makes it easier to call the new conversational language understanding and orchestration endpoints.
 Also includes helpers for ChitChat logic.
 - [AccessibleAI.Bots.Tables](./AccessibleAI.Bots.Tables/Readme.md) - stores frequent responses to user queries in tabular form
 - [AccessibleAI.Bots.Blobs](./AccessibleAI.Bots.Blobs/Readme.md) - used to store easy-to-read transcripts for diagnostic purposes

-All packages will be made available both on GitHub and via NuGet, though packages may be marked as pre-release on NuGet for the time being.
+All packages will be made available on NuGet as pre-release packages.

 ## Status